api-platform/docs/core/performance.md

 ### Partial Pagination

 When using the default pagination, the Doctrine paginator will execute a `COUNT` query on the collection.
 The result of the `COUNT` query is used to compute the last page available.
-With big collections this can lead to quite long response times.
+With big collections, this can lead to quite long response times.
 If you don't mind not having the last page available, you can enable partial pagination and avoid the `COUNT` query:

 ```yaml